joshuahansen/reginald/README.md

 # raspberry-pi-assistant

-The Raspberri Pi assistant is and Internet of Things assistant utilizing a pi and the Google Cloud Platform
+Reginald is a Raspberri Pi assistant utilizing a pi and the Google Cloud Platform

 Using a USB microphone the assistance is able to gather vocie recordings from around the raspberry pi